STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 Section 401.’ (a) A membership extension will be granted to any 4th year osteopathic medical school student who serves as President, to allow the appointment to the office of Immediate Past President.

-(C) The President, Vice President, Secretary, Treasurer, Conference Chair, Recruitment Chair, and Membership Chair shall here-in-after and throughout be referred to as the “Executive Board.”
+(c) The President, Vice President, Secretary, Treasurer, Conference Chair, Recruitment Chair, Membership Chair, and External Affairs shall here-in-after and throughout be referred to as the “Executive Board.”

 Section 403.
 General Duties.
 The duties of SAOAO Officers, as defined in Section 401, shall be to unify local chapters as a national organization, address questions, concerns, and complaints of SAOAO local chapters and members, assure continuation of SAOAO programs, assist in the development of additional SAOAO programs, and delegate authority for specific activities and functions.